-Qualifications of Taxi (Category of Service 0606) and NYC Livery (Category of Service 0605) Providers
+Qualifications of Taxi (Category of Service 0603) and NYC Livery (Category of Service 0605) Providers

-To participate in the Medicaid Program, a taxi/livery provider must meet all applicable State, County and Municipal requirements for legal operation.
-Additionally, taxi/livery companies must receive support from the appropriate county department of social services in the area where the taxi/livery intends to operate in order to enroll into the Medicaid Program unless they fall under the purview of a local Taxi and Limousine Commission.
+To participate in the Medicaid Program, a taxi/livery provider must meet all applicable State, County and Municipal requirements for legal operation (including local Taxi and Limousine Commission licensure, where applicable).
+Additionally, taxi/livery companies must receive support from the appropriate county department of social services in the area/s where the taxi/livery intends to operate in order to enroll into the Medicaid Program unless they fall under the purview of a local Taxi and Limousine Commission.